yasirbhutta/yasirbhutta.github.io/sap-education-research/docs/user-guide/user-guide-common-features.md

 ---
 layout: page
 title: "SAP User Guide – Common Features and Essential Functions for All"
-description: SAP User Guide for Teacher's
+description: Discover common features and essential functions in SAP with this user guide.
+Learn how to log in, change theme settings, and navigate SAP efficiently.
+Perfect for teachers, students, and key users in education and research.
-keywords: SAP User Guide for Teacher's
+keywords: SAP user guide, SAP common features, SAP essential functions, SAP login guide, SAP theme settings, SAP navigation, SAP for teachers, SAP for students, SAP education and research, SAP training
 author: Muhammad Yasir Bhutta
 course: sap-education-reasearch
 show_practice_progress: false